OBOFoundry/purl.obolibrary.org/README.md

 Ansible uses SSH to connect to the server an execute the tasks in [`tools/site.yml`](tools/site.yml).
 If you have trouble connecting, you may have to adjust your SSH configuration to be more automatic, say by editing your `.ssh/config`.

 You can re-run Ansible as you make changes.
 Once the system is running, it will fetch changes from the master Git repository every 10 minutes.
-You can use the `tools/test.py` script to check your work, e.g.:
+From your local machine, you can test all URLs against any target server, e.g.:

-    tools/test.py url.ontodev.org config/obi.yml
+    export PRODUCTION=url.ontodev.org; make clean test-production